KHP-Informatics/gcp-docker/README.md

 When you run the container, mount a directory on the host that contains your config & data.
 You may wish to increase available java memory etc.

+#run from teh cmdline to test
-docker run --rm -it -v /tmp/gcpdata:/gcpdata  -e 'JAVA_OPTS=-Xmx8G' cassj/gcp
+docker run --rm -it -v /path/to/gcpdata:/gcpdata  -e 'JAVA_OPTS=-Xmx8G' --entrypoint=/bin/bash cassj/gcp